wolfv6/keybrd/tutorials/tutorial_4_connecting_split_keyboards.md

 Only ready-made cables that are widely available are listed.
-There are hundreds of other connectors listed at http://pinouts.ru/ There are also wireless options if you don't mind adding complexity and maintaining a battery.
+There are hundreds of other connectors listed at http://pinouts.ru/ There are also wireless options at the expense of adding complexity and maintaining a battery.

 The 8-wire "GearIT Cat 6 Ethernet Flat Patch Cable 7 Feet" is very flexible.
 It's available at Walmart (9/19/16) if you want to feel the merchandise before you buy.